 By comparison with airborne and spaceborne radar measurements at 95 GHz, it has been observed that HAMP radar reflectivity was too low by 8-10 dBZ.
 To assess the exact value of this offset, Ewald et al. (2019) derived a calibration value for the HAMP cloud radar reflectivity.
 To this end, calibration maneuvers with constant bank angles were flown during NARVAL2 and NAWDEX while the radar emitting power was reduced to use the returned sea surface signal.
 Additionally, individual instrument components were measured to calibrate the cloud radar.
 This calibration was validated with other airborne and spaceborne measurements.
 Ewald et al. (2019) concluded that the resulting bias of 7.6 dBZ originated from differences in software configuration and instrument calibration.
-This value is constant over the entire measurement range and has been added to all reflectivity measurements in this data set.
+This value is constant over the entire measurement range and was added to all reflectivity measurements in this data set.

-10 5.4 Radar data quality flag
+5.4 Radar data quality flag

 The radar data include some features that might not be desirable to use: in the beginning of flights and sometimes also around measurement interruptions when data were recorded but no radiation was emitted, the data include noise.
-Further, on a couple of flights, calibration maneuvers for the radar have been executed (Sect.
+Further, on a couple of flights, calibration maneuvers for the radar were executed (Sect.
 5.3).
-During these maneuvers, the transmitting power of the radar has been changed and thus the received signal also changed.
+During these maneuvers, the transmitting power of the radar was changed and thus the received signal also changed.
 Additionally, especially when the aircraft overflew land, the unified radar data contain pixels that are at or below the surface.
-All of these cases - surface and sub-surface, sea surface, noise, intervals with calibration maneuvers - have been marked in an additional data flag variable indicating the state of the radar data: data ok (0), noise (1), surface or sub-surface (2), sea surface (3), radar calibration (4).
-For additional information, a variable that indicates a turning of the aircraft (roll angle $> 5^{\circ}$) has been added to the data set.
+All of these cases - surface and subsurface, sea surface, noise, intervals with calibration maneuvers - were marked in an additional data flag variable indicating the state of the radar data: data ok (0), noise (1), surface or subsurface (2), sea surface (3), radar calibration (4).
+For additional information, a variable that indicates a turning of the aircraft (roll angle > 5°) was added to the data set.